Neologism: Other uses

+As a symptom

 In psychiatry and neuroscience, the term neologism is used to describe words that have meaning only to the person who uses them, independent of their common meaning.
-This can be seen in schizophrenia, where a person may replace a word with a nonsensical one of their own invention (e.g., "I got so angry I picked up a dish and threw it at the geshinker").
+This can be seen in schizophrenia, where a person may replace a word with a nonsensical one of their own invention (e.g., "I got so angry I picked up a dish and threw it at the gelsinger").
 The use of neologisms may also be due to aphasia acquired after brain damage resulting from a stroke or head injury.

+In social media

+In social media, the term neologism is used to describe words made by a user.
+This can be seen in memes, user biographies and posts where a person creates a sensical one of their own invention.